 The Commissioner has an investment portfolio consisting of reserves and short-term cash flows (including on-call cash investments).
-We continue to invest according to a low risk, high quality lending list as outlined in the Investment Strategy for 2021/22.
+The PCC continues to invest according to a low risk, high quality lending list as outlined in the Investment Strategy for 2022/23.

-Cash balances reached an average of £99.3m during the year and interest and dividends of £0.526m was generated from treasury management activity, which was a decrease compared with the £0.531m achieved in 2020/21, with the average yield decreasing from around 0.67% to 0.53%.
-At 31 March 2022 the investment holding stood at £99.9m.
+Cash balances reached an average of £122.5m during the year and interest and dividends of £2.69m was generated from treasury management activity, which was an increase compared with the £0.5m achieved in 2021/22, with the average yield increasing from 0.53% to 2.19% At 31 March 2023 the investment holding stood at £106.9m.